SeamlessDocsDev/hiring/Engineering.fullstack.md

 1. One folder containing the files for your technical test and any assets.
 2. A single markdown file with your answers to the technical questions.

+Pleease email ZIP file to your recruiter or contact at SeamlessDocs.
+We recommend confirming receipt in a separate email.

 ## Techincal Test

 ### User Story